lgonzalezrouco/pti/p5_goREST/README.md

     cd
     mkdir $HOME/go

+Create a directory to contain source files:

     mkdir $HOME/go/src

 Set the GOPATH environment variable to point to that location

     export GOPATH=$HOME/go

-It is recommended (but not necessary) that you create a git repository (e.g. "pti_golang") for the code of this session within $HOME/go/src.
+(OPTIONAL) It is recommended (but not necessary) that you create a git repository (e.g. "pti_golang") for the code of this session within $HOME/go/src.
 If you have a github account you can do it directly from the command line:

     curl -u 'YOUR_GITHUB_USER' https://api.github.com/user/repos -d '{"name":"pti_golang"}'
     cd $HOME/go/src
     git clone https://github.com/YOUR_GITHUB_USER/pti_golang.git

-Let's write and test a first program in golang:
+Now we will create a package directory (pti_golang/hello) where we will place our first program (create) $HOME/go/src/pti_golang if you did not create the git repository):

     cd $HOME/go/src/pti_golang
     mkdir hello
     cd hello

+Now we download a source file:

     wget https://gitlab.fib.upc.edu/pti/pti/raw/master/p5_goREST/src/hello/hello.go

+Then we run the "go install" command.
+This command (1) builds the package pti_golang/hello, producing an executable binary (using the last name of the package path as name of the command), and (2) copies it to the workspace's bin directory (it is created if it does not exists).

     go install pti_golang/hello

+Now we can execute the binary:

     $HOME/go/bin/hello

-Don't forget to commit your changes
+(OPTIONAL) Don't forget to commit your changes

     cd $HOME/go/src/pti_golang
     git config --local user.name "YOUR_GITHUB_USER"